chrplr/Pinel-localizer-go/README.md

 ## Prerequisites

-Install [expe3000-go](https://chrplr.github.io/expe3000-go), making sure that you apply the step "*Making the commands available from anywhere*".
+* Install [expe3000-go](https://chrplr.github.io/expe3000-go) (if you build it from source, make sure to apply the step "*Making the commands available from anywhere*").

 ## Usage